epfl-ada/ada-2023-project-adaroundtheworld2023/notebooks/README.md

 ## Data Extraction

-If you're on Linux based system, you can use the bash script below to download and extract the training and testing data.
+We've set up convenient extraction scripts for linux based systems.
+For all the others, you can simply follow the link attached at the end of the paragraph.

+### Raw Data

+For Linux users:

 ```bash
 sudo chmod +x scripts/extract-data.sh && ./scripts/extract-data.sh